 You wouldn’t use a clay mask every day, and you don’t need to use a clay bar every time that you wash your car.
 However, a clay bar should still be part of your regular maintenance routine to protect the paint job.

 Damage to your pain from regular occurrences and environmental hazards can be a real headache.
-Just like your skin, you’ll be able to tell when it’s time for a deep cleaning with the help of clay.
+Just like your skin, you’ll be able to tell when it’s time for a deep cleaning with the help of clay. read this article in shine armor blog!

 Despite your paint looking smooth and slick, it can actually feel pretty rough when you touch it sometimes.